Table of Contents

 • 6.
 Travel Insurance for the Virgin Islands

-Investing in travel insurance is something not many of us think about, but many countries actually mandate it and it’s considered a must-have for a reason.
+Investing in travel insurance is something not many of us think about, but many countries actually mandate it so that foreigners aren’t paying out-of-pocket for large bills (that can be 100% covered).
 Faye is our go-to provider because they handle claims seamlessly through their mobile app and we’ve been reimbursed when we needed it most.
-It will protect you against things like flight delays, theft, baggage loss, trip cancellations, and trip interruptions.
+Insurance will protect you against common issues like flight delays, theft, baggage loss, trip cancellations, and trip interruptions.

 It’s especially important for medical expenses since a simple medivac outside of your domestic coverage can start at $30K+ (and that’s before receiving treatment!)
 Prepare for the worst and hope for the best.
-Faye will be incredible peace of mind.
+Faye will offer you incredible peace of mind, and it pays for itself if anything unforeseen arises.

 Travel Insurance for the Virgin Islands